 Trade Marks in Australia

-- An application to register your trade mark could be rejected if there is an identical or similar trade mark already registered which covers similar goods or services.
-A search should be carried out before applying to register a trade mark to check that a similar trade mark is not already registered.
+- An application to register your trademark could be rejected if there is an identical or similar trademark already registered that covers similar goods or services.
+A search should be carried out before applying to register a trademark to check that a similar trademark is not already registered.

-- A trade mark registration is for the goods and services you actually trade in or intend to trade in in the near future.
+- Trademark registration is for the goods and services you actually trade in or intend to trade in in the near future.
 Once an application is filed and registered, goods and services cannot be added.
 Therefore, you should clearly define the marketplace you trade in to ensure the best possible protection.

 The application process